taskcluster/taskcluster-provisioning-simulator/README.md

 * `queue.resolveTask(taskId)` - mark a task as resolved
 * `queue.pendingTasks()` - return the number of pending tasks

-The queue instance will emit `pending`, `starting`, and `resolved` messages, with the taskId, when those events occur.
+The queue instance will emit
+* `created`, taskId
+* `started`, taskId, workerId
+* `resolved`, taskId

-To claim work, workers should call `queue.claimWork()` and, if nothing is returned, wait for a `pending` message and try again.
+To claim work, workers should call `queue.claimWork()` and, if nothing is returned, wait for a `created` event and try again.

 ### Load Generator

 A load generator is responsible for injecting tasks (load) into the simulator.

-Load generators should inherit from `LoadGenerator`, and should start immediately on construction.
+Load generators should inherit from `LoadGenerator`, and implement a `start()` method to start simulation.
-The `stop` method should stop load generation; this is used at the beginning of the ramp-down period to check that existing tasks are eventually completed.
+The `stop()` method should stop load generation; this is used at the beginning of the ramp-down period to check that existing tasks are eventually completed.

 ### Provisioner

 A provisioner is responsible for creating workers in response to load (or quantum fluctuations or messages from the beyond).

 Provisioner implementations should extend the `Provisioner` class, calling its constructor.
+Provisioning should start when the `start()` method is called.
 Critically, every worker the provisioner creates muts be passed to `this.registerWorker(worker)`.

 To de-couple provisioner and worker implementations, provisioners should take a `workerFactory` argument to create a new worker.